UBC-MDS/newyork_restaurant_grading/README.md

 ##Run the Analysis using Docker

-To run the analysis using a docker
+To run the analysis using a docker image, follow the below instructions -

+(Note : Replace the `your_file_path` with the absolute path to the project in your local system.)

+1.

+2. To clean up the analysis

 ## Makefile Dependency Diagram

 Click the image to enlarge for better visibility:

 ![Makefile](nyc_rest.png)

 ## Dependencies